wireapp/wire-web-packages/packages/license-collector/README.md

 ## LicenseCollector

-Wire's internal license collection tool.
+Wire's internal package license collection tool.

+Here is what it does:

+1. Fetch all top-level dependencies of one or more given repositories
+2. Collect the licenses of these dependencies
+3. Save these licenses in a JSON file

 ### Installation